Germany denies it is to ban Hezbollah in its entirety | DW | 28.11.2019

 The German Interior Ministry has refuted reports that it plans to ban the Lebanese militant group.
 The US has recently put pressure on Europe to ban the whole group, not just its military arm.

 An Interior Ministry spokesman has denied that an outright ban of Hezbollah by Germany was on the cards.
-Steve Alter clarified on Twitter that reports about a possible ban on Hezbollah's activities — which constitutes a less stringent legal measure — "cannot be confirmed."
+Steve Alter clarified on Twitter that reports about a so-called "ban on activities" of Hezbollah — which is a less stringent legal measure — "cannot be confirmed."

 Earlier, Der Spiegel magazine had reported that Germany's Interior, Justice and Foreign Ministries had agreed to move towards outlawing Iran-backed Hezbollah.

-It said that the decision is to be announced at the German interior ministers' meeting next week.
+It said that the decision was to be announced at the German interior ministers' meeting next week.

+The news agency dpa had also reported that Germany was close to announcing a ban on the group's activities, a move that would allow banning certain activities or people, but does not constitute an outright ban.

 The report came barely two months after US ambassador Richard Grenell renewed pressure on Germany to ban the Lebanese-based organization, which the US has classified as a terrorist organization.